 The first is easy to claim worker’s comp; the event while working is the cause of physical and/or emotional problems related to PTSD.
 The second is much more difficult for worker’s comp to prove.
 This a problem in general for those who suffer from post-traumatic stress.

-Given the complex nature of workers’ compensation claims involving PTSD, it is always a good idea to speak with a workers’ compensation lawyer who can help you navigate the law.
+Given the complex nature of workers’ compensation claims involving PTSD, it is always a good idea to speak with an Orange County workers’ compensation lawyer who can help you navigate the law.
 Tackling the system on your own, in addition to already existing conditions may only make the problem worse, so speak with a qualified legal team today.Read More

 The Americans With Disabilities Act (ADA) was signed into law in 1990, and it prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, transportation, accommodation, communications and government activities.
 Essentially, a person is guaranteed equal employment rights no matter their physical or mental impairments, for the most part.